 Black History Month has received official recognition in Canada and the United States, however, it is now spreading across the world, with the UK, Ireland, and the Netherlands getting involved.
-With that in mind, we are going to reveal more about observing this month and the history that is behind it.
+With that in mind, it is now time to reveal more about observing this month and the unique history that is behind it.

 History of Black History Month

-It was not until 1970 that Black History Month as we know it today was created.
-It was first proposed in 1969 at the Kent State University in America by the Black United Students and black educators.
-The first celebration took place the following year, and in six years’ time, it was being celebrated across the entire country.
-This happened when Gerald Ford, who was President at the time, recognized Black History Month during the United States Bicentennial.
+Even though the idea was formed around 50 years earlier, it was not until 1970 that Black History Month as it is known today was created.
+It was first proposed in 1969 at Kent State University in Ohio, USA by the Black United Students and black educators.
+The first celebration took place the following year and, in six years’ time, it was being celebrated across the entire country.
+This happened when Gerald Ford, who was President at the time, recognized Black History Month during the United States Bicentennial celebration.